 The above may assist the Australian employer in the short term, however the employer must be conscious of not breaching their sponsorship obligations.

 If the Department issues a notice of intention to cancel the TSS visa because of a breach of condition 8607(5), this notice will provide the visa holder with the opportunity to explain to the Department why the condition was breached and why the visa should not be cancelled.

 The cancellation power available to the Department in these matters is discretionary in nature and as such for example, if the TSS visa holder is re-employed by the sponsor, this could be a consideration which the delegate takes into account when determining whether or not to cancel the visa.

-If you are an Australian employer or a TSS visa holder who has been affected by COVID-19 contact Alan Rigas Solicitors in Sydney to discuss your circumstances: 02 9635 5333
+If you are a student visa holder who has been affected by COVID-19 contact Alan Rigas Solicitors in Sydney to discuss your circumstances: 02 9635 5333